cybrly/LambdaScript/README.md

 # Lambda Script
-Unofficial command line app to interact with Lambda Labs GPUs via their official API.
+Unofficial command line app to interact with Lambda Labs official API.
 Visit https://lambdalabs.com/ to sign-up and get your own API key.
 This script will not work without it.

 # Installation
 ```